• UCLA Health

 Certain procedures may require special preoperative fasting instructions.
 If you receive separate instructions from your child's surgeon or the physician performing the procedure, please follow those carefully.
 For example, patients undergoing colonoscopy or colorectal surgery may be instructed to be on a clear liquid diet the day before surgery.
 Please contact your surgeon's office with specific questions.

 Here is a table to explain the timing of when your child should stop eating and drinking.
 Look for your child’s scheduled procedure time, and when to stop giving solid food.
-Please encourage your child to drink clear liquids as desired until 2 hours before surgery.
+Please encourage your child to drink clear liquids before surgery as desired until 2 hours before the procedure.

 Stop Solid Foods Drink Clear Liquids Until Surgery Time